Ashton Meredith Felts, Jr.

 We will miss his laugh, his stories, and his calm presence.
 He was a loving husband, father, son, brother, and friend to many.
 In his own words, “Slow down, enjoy the beauty of this earth, and spend time with family and friends.
 We only go through this life once.”

-A private service will be held for immediate family.
-A larger memorial service will be announced at a later date.
+A graveside service will be held at 2:00 pm, Saturday, June 27, 2020 at Millfield Baptist Church Cemetery.
 The family is being served by R.W.
 Baker & Co.
 Funeral Home and Crematory, 11414 General Mahone Hwy, Wakefield VA where condolences may be posted to www.RWBakerFH.com.
 In lieu of flowers, please consider donating to Millfield Baptist Church at www.millfieldlife.org or Duke Cancer Institute at www.dukecancerinstitute.org/give.